Eating for Best Energy Results

 The first thing you should tend to after waking up is hydration.
 On average, men need around 3.7 liters of fluid per day, while women require around 2.7 liters(5).
 About 20% of this will come from food, and the rest needs to be from drinks.
 Since you’ve just spent, hopefully, between 6 and 8 hours asleep, you need to fill up in the morning.
 And hydration remains a key point throughout the entire day – not only will you feel better and more energized, drinking plenty of water will also help reduce your desire to reach for sodas or other unhealthy beverages.

 If you happen to be a coffee drinker, another tip for the morning is to stay away from the brew for at least an hour.
 After you wake up, your cortisol levels will increase and provide you with the energy to start the day – this is called the cortisol awakening response(6).
-After that effect wears off in an hour or two, that’s when you want to get your coffee or nootropics in order to maximize the energy gains.
+After that effect wears off in an hour or two, that’s when you want to get your coffee or nootropics, such as caffeine gum, in order to maximize the energy gains.

 Your breakfast should emphasize proteins.
 An excellent way to go about doing this is to consume eggs.
 While eggs did have a bad reputation because of cholesterol, this has since been disproven scientifically, as evidenced by studies such as this one(7).
 Just make sure you go easy with fried eggs and instead opt for boiled or poached whenever you can.
 Peanut butter and yogurt are also good choices, and you can easily look up other protein-rich ingredients that you enjoy.